CWJ-K/Linux-code/Python/jupyter-notebook/README.md

 ## Pipenv
 * automatically creates and manages a virtualenv for your projects
 * is both a package and virtual environment management tool that uses the Pipfile and Pipfile.lock files to achieve these goals
-### Pipfile
-* for people to add or remove packages in virtualenv

-        pipenv install <package>
-        pipenv uninstall <package>
-        pipenv install --dev <package>

-### Pipfile.lock
-* for machines to store detailed environment
-* automatically generated; should not be modified users

-        # create a Pipfile. lock to declare the environment of projects
-        pipenv lock

 # Install on Linux
 ## 1. Install [Ipykernel](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) in virtualenv for jupyter